soumyadipghorai/soumyadipghorai.github.io/README.md

 ## portfolio

-This is the old portfolio.
-It was built in HTML, CSS and a bit of javascript.
-Later in the new version I have added bootstrap for better responsiveness.
+This is the new portfolio.
+It is built in HTML, CSS, bootstrap and a bit of javascript.